kkautzer/hanzi_vision/README.md

 The current core objectives for this project are as follows:

 1. Scale training to additional character sets (one model for roughly every 500 characters).
 Currently, models trained for 100 epochs use character sets consisting of the most popular {500, 750, 1000, 1500, 2000, 2500, 5000} Hanzi.
 The best-accuracy version of each of these models are available for testing on the frontend interface.
-2. Create Data Analysis Scripts, for a future poster presentation / publication
-3. Create a series of tests to run before commits are made to this repository, ensuring no breaking changes are incorrectly pushed.
+2. Create a series of tests to run before commits are made to this repository, ensuring no breaking changes are incorrectly pushed.
-4. Build a mobile interface / app (very similar to web interface from `frontend`)
+3. Build a mobile interface / app (very similar to web interface from `frontend`)

 ## Future Directions
 Some brief future directions for this project are as follows: